liujinda11/gluttons_A4/README.md

 （2）Games Home

-1. different mode
+1. different mode：

 We have several game modes.
 In addition to the classic game modes, there is also an infinite mode,

 Classic Mode: There are three difficulties with different movement speeds, score ratios, and number of enemies, allowing users to debug according to their needs.
 Infinite Mode: Players need to survive as long as possible!
 Enemies will spawn indefinitely, try to get the highest score in a non-stop game!

-2. shop
+2. shop：

 Players can change the skin for their game characters on this page to have a more diversified gaming experience!

-3. rank
+3. rank：

 Users can check out the top ranked players here.
 Work hard to become a master of Gluttony!

-4. setting
+4. setting：

 Players can adjust their settings here, including sound level and background music.
 The database will save the settings before the user logs out.

 *pause

 The user can pause the game at any time during the game.
 The current score can be viewed during pause, and the option to restart the game/exit the game is also available.